berbiche/dotfiles/README.md

 ## Darwin

-Until nix-darwin is updated to have proper support for Flakes, the installation has to be done manually (or via a script).
+As it stands, bootstrapping the system using only flakes is not possible because nix-darwin does not expose the installer script in the flake.

 1. Build the configuration

     ``` console
-    $ nix build '.#darwinConfigurations.${machine-name}' -v
+    $ nix build '.#darwinConfigurations.${machine-name}' -v -L
+    ...
     ```

 2. Activate the system configuration